RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Thread-Stuff/Getting a List of Active Threads.md

 Getting a List of Active Threads {#gettingalistofactivethreads}
 ============
-- Execute the, `DiscordCoreAPI::Threads::getActiveThreadsAsync()` function, while passing in a value of type `DiscordCoreAPI::GetActiveThreadsData`, with a return value of type `auto` or `DiscordCoreAPI::ActiveThreadsData`.
+- Execute the, `Threads::getActiveThreadsAsync()` function, while passing in a value of type `GetActiveThreadsData`, with a return value of type `auto` or `ActiveThreadsData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp